apache/incubator-spot/spot-setup/migration/README.md

 - You must run first new Spot setup installation to have the new tables created in Impala.
 - You must log in to the OA server and run these scripts from there.
+- You must run these scripts from the spot-setup/migration folder in the new Spot 1.0 location

 ### CSV to Impala Tables Mapping